MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

    <br/><img src="./images/other-user.jpg" alt="Other user" width="450" height="700" />

-## Tenantlockdown CSP and Autopilot
+## Tenant lockdown CSP and Autopilot

 HoloLens 2 devices support TenantLockdown CSP as of Windows Holographic, version 20H2.
 This CSP keeps devices on the organization's tenant by locking them to that tenant even through device reset or reflash.